marioroy/mandelbrot-python/README.md

   CUDA Options (mandel_cuda):
-    --compiler-bindir  directory in which the C compiler resides
+    --compiler-bindir  directory in which the C compiler resides also, the compiler executable name can be specified

   GPU Options (mandel_cuda, mandel_ocl):
     --mixed-prec=ARG   select mixed-precision flag [0,1,2]: 0